nandansarkar16/Qwenstructor/README.md

 # Running SFT

+First, follow the instructions on https://github.com/hiyouga/LLaMA-Factory to create the necessary environment for training.

 To run supervised fine-tuning (SFT) on the Braingle dataset, first ensure that the dataset is placed in `LLaMA-Factory/data` and that there is a corresponding entry in `LLaMA-Factory/data/dataset_info.json`.